Logic2020/bayesian-modeling/README.md

 Determine the likelihood function (probability density function) using the observational data.
 The PDF will contain parameters which will be what you are trying to estimate.
 Prior distributions of possible parameter values will be choosen in the next step.

-### 3. Define, construct, or select the parameter Priors (process also called Prior Elicitation)
+### 3. Define, construct, or select the parameter(s) Prior Distribution Function (process also called Prior Elicitation)

 Priors allow you to capture available knowledge about a given parameter in a statistical model.
+Each parameter can have it's own prior distribution function.
 This step is one of the more important choices made when implementing a Bayesian model since it can have a substantial impact on the final results.
 The informativeness of the posterior depends on the informativeness of the prior.

 **Methods of obtaining priors:**
 - ask a subjectmatter expert